bursaar/bursaar.github.io/_posts/2025-03-17-trailer-eldritch-house.md

 - The Seance at Blake Manor
 - The Darkside Detective
 ---
 I worked for four years at kickass indie game studio [Spooky Doorway](https://www.spookydoorway.com/) as a Unity developer (occasionally filling in for my boss when she'd take parental leave).
 I learned a huge amount working there, and loved helping build such fun, well-loved games.
-Even though they're graphically simple, games like _The Darkside Detective_ and _The Darkside Detective: A Fumble in the Dark_, were still huge amounts of work to get out the door stable, performant, fully localised and on all platforms.
+Even though they're graphically simple, games like _The Darkside Detective_ and _The Darkside Detective: A Fumble in the Dark_, were still huge amounts of work for engineering to get out the door stable, performant, fully localised and on all platforms.
 We even shipped on [Google Stadia](https://www.theverge.com/23380140/google-stadia-ending-shutdown-latest-news-gaming-tech/archives/2)!

 # Eldritch House Demo
 When I was interviewing at Spooky Doorway in the summer of 2020, one of the directors made clear that the company was very proud of the Darkside Detective games and would hopefully make more in the future, but they were also keen to continue to evolve, in tone, mechanics and technology.